Free Workshop Series

-Art-Infused Project-Based Learning: Primer
+Art-Infused Project-Based Learning: Primer (IN PROGRESS)

 Though a partnership with the Community Engagement Lab, CraftStudies is excited to offer Arts-Infused Project-Based Learning: Primer to spark creativity and connection through the hands-on learning in your classroom.